opossum-tool/OpossumUI/USER_GUIDE.md

 Clicking the `Progress Bar Toggle` replaces the `Progress Bar` by the `Critical Signals Progress Bar`.
-The `Critical Signals Progress Bar` indicates how many files have a highly critical signal but no attribution (red), a medium critical signal but no attribution (orange) with respect to the total number of files not having an attribution.
+The `Critical Signals Progress Bar` indicates how many files have a highly critical signal but no attribution (red), a critical signal but no attribution (orange) with respect to the total number of files not having an attribution.
 Hovering on the bar shows a tooltip containing all 4 numbers.
 Clicking on the bar navigates to a file that has a critical signal, but no attribution.

-The `View Switch` allows to change between the `Audit View`, the `Attribution View`, and the `Report View` (the views are described in more detail in the respective sections).
+The `View Switch` allows to change between the `Audit View` and the `Report View` (the views are described in more detail in the respective sections).

 The app version is crucial to allow the development team to reproduce bugs: please always include it in